 "We’re trying to, you know, do this as a form of resistance, and letting people know that it’s not wrong to be impoverished," said one activist. "$2.75 is a lot to pay to swipe."

 Those behind the movement say part of the problem is the NYPD's commitment to enforcing low-level crimes like farebeating.

-"We're trying to say stop broken window policing because it is unfairly targeting black and Latino communities, homeless folks, LGBT youth.
-So our most vulnerable communities are the ones that are targeted," said one activist.
+"We're trying to say stop broken window policing because it is unfairly targeting black and Latino communities, homeless folks, LGBT youth, etc. So our most vulnerable communities are the ones that are targeted," said one activist.

 Riders NY1 spoke with were split on whether they would use their own unlimited-ride cards to let some through the turnstile for free.